 The Students’ Union is right at the heart of campus, ensuring that there is always something happening, people to meet, things to do and see, no matter what time of day or night you arrive.
 Expect to find a range of brand-name food and drink outlets, such as Starbucks and Domino’s Pizza, as well as club nights each week, gigs, as well as 24-hour study spaces.
 There are well over 200 societies and sports clubs to take your pick from, and over 150 volunteer projects to help you add to your CV and fill your time well over the course of your degree.
 The ‘Give it a Go’ Scheme has been designed to give students the chance to try out different sports without having to have any prior experience or commitment – gaining support and advice from coaches in that sport.

-Northumbria University prides itself on its reputation for academic excellence and a focus on high-quality research and business-focuses courses.
+Northumbria University prides itself on its reputation for academic excellence and a focus on high-quality research and business-focused courses.
 It is also located right in the heart of the vibrant city of Newcastle, close to your student accommodation in the city.
 Student Central is a place where staff are on hand to offer students advice and guidance on a wide range of issues that the modern day student faces from day to day, such as career placements, disability support, welfare issues, finance, accommodation, information about specific courses, volunteer options, and study abroad potential.

 As a student at Northumbria University you’ll have access to over 130 societies, and plenty of volunteering posts to take advantage of.
 The university dates back to the 1880s and has an ever-improving reputation for research and graduate employment.
 Investment over recent years has improved the scale and quality of facilities for students to utilise.